buildinspace/peru/README.md

   `.peru` inside the sync dir.
 You should not share this directory between two projects, or `peru sync` will get confused.
 - `--cache-dir=<dir>` or `PERU_CACHE_DIR`: The directory where peru
   keeps everything it's fetched.
-If you have many copies of the same project, for example on a server running automated tests, you can using a shared cache to speed up syncs.
+If you have many projects fetching the same dependencies, you can use a shared cache dir to speed things up.
-- `--file-basename=<name>`: Changes the default name for `peru.yaml`
-  without providing a full path.
-Peru will search the current directory and its parents for a file of the right name, and it will use that file's parent as the sync dir, as usual.
+- `--file-basename=<name>`: Change the default peru file name (normally `peru.yaml`).
+As usual, peru will search the current directory and its parents for a file of that name, and it will use that file's parent dir as the sync dir.
 Incompatible with `--file`.

 ## Links
 - [Discussion and announcements (Google